 An optional 825w Meridian sound system can be spec’d for an additional £1,020 – again, an option ticked for this vehicle.
 As sound system upgrades go it’s a little hit and miss, fitting firmly into the middle ground and is nothing to shout about.

-Jaguar have also squeezed in a decent suite of driver aids – auto lights, wipers and adaptive cruise are complimented with traffic sign recognition, a 360-degree parking camera and rear cross-traffic monitoring.
+Jaguar has also squeezed in a decent suite of driver aids – auto lights, wipers and adaptive cruise are complimented with traffic sign recognition, a 360-degree parking camera and rear cross-traffic monitoring.
 All the systems worked well throughout testing, with their integration into the steering wheel and centre console controls easy to master.
 The adaptive cruise must be praised and lauded, for it can be incredibly strict about the distance to the vehicle in front, resulting in a lot of accelerating/braking as it hunts for the optimum gap.
 However, in doing so it did respond well to some incredibly dangerous driving encountered on a Belgian motorway, so it’s not all bad…

 It took me a long time to decide how I felt about the E-Pace, and its perhaps best summed up in a single word: solid.
 It’s well built, sturdy and has all the creature comforts you’d expect from a car in 2019.
 Where it perhaps loses marks is that it offers nothing particularly standout, nothing to get excited about or that you’d be desperate to show off to your friends.